aabbtree77/session-auth-starter/README.md

 });
 ```

-The HTML part needs to load all the aux transpiler stuff and do "Js hydration".
-Since JSX needs to become Js, we now must stringify the React component the second time:
+However, this is not enough and one must add "Js hydration".
+Since JSX needs to become Js, we must stringify the React component the second time:

 ```jsx
 return ctx.html(`